unjs/unstorage/docs/content/6.drivers/cloudflare-kv-http.md

 - `apiKey`: API key generated on the "My Account" page of the Cloudflare console.
 May be used along with `email` to authenticate in place of `apiToken`.
 - `userServiceKey`: A special Cloudflare API key good for a restricted set of endpoints.
 Always begins with "v1.0-", may vary in length.
 May be used to authenticate in place of `apiToken` or `apiKey` and `email`.
 - `apiURL`: Custom API URL.
 Default is `https://api.cloudflare.com`.
+- `base`: Adds prefix to all stored keys

 **Supported methods:**